 Year-End Tax Planning

-Also, we have a separate Tax Reduction article that is more aimed at general tax reduction strategies and not necessarily year-end tax moves.
+Also, we have separate Tax Reduction and Advanced Tax Strategies articles that is more aimed at general tax reduction strategies and not necessarily year-end tax moves.
 However, there is a lot of overlap.

 There are two big objectives with end-of-year tax planning-